scross01/atom-join-plus/README.md

-# atom-join-csv package
+# atom-join-plus package

-Join a selected set of lines to a comma separated (CSV) list of items, optionally enclosing each item in a single or double quote.
+Join a selected set of lines to a comma separated list of items, optionally enclosing each item in a single or double quote.

 e.g.  select the text